kmaida/angular-mediacheck/README.md

 ## Usage Example: Setter / Getter Service

-This is the most ubiquitious and global use-case.
-This approach is most effective if you have routed components and need to implement template changes based on media query throughout your app.
+This is likely the simplest use-case.
+This approach is most effective if you have routed components and need to implement template changes based on media queries throughout your app.

 You may wish to create an intermediary service to set and get screen size data in the root component and then share it globally throughout the app without the need to directly pass inputs to children.
-Keep in mind that a setter/getter service does not provide a method of observation in script, so if you need to make imperative changes, you'll have to use a hybrid approach or implement something new (feel free to submit pull requests with other useful samples!).
+Keep in mind that a simple setter/getter service does not provide a method of observation in script, so if you need to make imperative changes, you'll have to use a hybrid approach or implement something new (feel free to submit pull requests with other useful samples!).

 ### Mqview Service